Answers to some of the most frequently asked investing questions (FAQs) about IRAs, self directed IRA, Roth IRA and related investments.

 Who is H. Quincy Long?

-) is a third party administrator of self-directed IRAs in Houston, Austin, and Dallas, Texas.
-Quest Trust Company, Inc. is the leading provider of self-directed retirement account administration services.
+) is a custodian of self-directed IRAs located in Houston, Austin, and Dallas, Texas with clients Nationwide.
+Quest Trust Company, is the leading provider of self-directed retirement account administration services.
 Quest Trust Company has been in business since 2003 with over $2 Billion in assets under management.
 As a neutral party, Quest Trust Company does not offer any investments and therefore has no conflicts of interest with what our clients want to do with their IRAs.
-Quest allows you to be in total control of your retirement wealth.
+Quest Trust Company allows you to be in total control of your retirement wealth.

 What is the difference between a “self-directed IRA” and a regular IRA?